- Who We Are

 Pesticide incident reports are extremely valuable to state and federal regulators, allowing them to spot trends and identify practices or products that are particularly hazardous.
 These trends alert regulators of the need to improve protections for farmworkers such as instances where a required restricted entry interval (REI), is not long enough to protect field workers.

-Pesticide incident reports have helped to inform policy decisions.
+Clinicians have a role in creating safer workplaces and informing policy decisions.
 These cases demonstrate how reporting has lead to stricter regulations and greater protection for farmworkers:

 - In May 1986, 198 farmworkers were sent to pick oranges only seven days after the groves had been sprayed with propargite (Omite-CR).
 Fifty-two percent of the workers (114) sustained severe chemical burns.
 Upon investigation, it was learned that the manufacturer's addition of a new inert ingredient to the formulation allowed the active ingredient to remain on the leaves for 42 days.
 This change also caused the product to be toxic to workers for that same extended time period.
 California subsequently banned Omite-CR for any agricultural use.
 (Saunders LD, Ames RG, Knaak JB, et al: Outbreak of Omite-CR- induced dermatitis among orange pickers in Tulare County, California.
 J Occup Med 29(5):409-413, 1987.)